 Learn tipping etiquette for any location you’re visiting before you get there!

-This is so important to get used to before traveling, especially for my American friends who tip 20% at restaurants.
+This is so important to get used to for worry-free travel, especially for my American friends who tip 20% at restaurants.
 Rounding up and leaving what we’d see as an absolute insult in change on the table is incredibly uncomfortable.
 So it’s important to get used to the “why” of tipping internationally in addition to the “how.”

 I’m a solo traveler who loves exploring urban areas, so this might be kind of niche: once you arrive to your destination, go out for a wander!
-Don’t use a map unless you absolutely have to reorient yourself (or make a note of a scraggly area to avoid).
+I also don’t tend to use a map for that first wander unless I get lost and need to reorient myself or to make a note of a scraggly area to avoid later.

 It’s amazing how much you can see and how easily and quickly you can get used to new surroundings if you just walk around a bit and go where the roads lead you.
 It’s a great way to figure out actual walking distances between different locations, decide whether and what kind of public transport you might need to use during your stay, and you’ll likely come across a lot of the museums, restaurants, and other places you’re meaning to visit later.
 Knowing your way around, even from an hour of meandering, will make you feel so much more comfortable and cut down on a lot of the unknowns and anxiety that come with having your GPS guide you.